absurdity9/wdsite/README.md

 └── README.md                 # This file
 ```

-## Setup & Usage

-This is primarily a static website.
-To run it locally:

-1. Clone the repository.
-2. Open the `index.html` file directly in your web browser.
-3. Alternatively, use a simple local web server (like Python's `http.server` or VS Code's Live Server extension) to serve the files from the root directory.
-This is recommended to avoid potential issues with file paths or AJAX requests if any exist.

-The website is deployed and accessible online via the domain specified in the `CNAME` file (likely `williamdeng.com`).

-**Note:** If a contact form relying on the PHP mailer in the `assets/email/` directory is intended to be used, a PHP-enabled server environment is required for that specific functionality.
-However, current contact methods seem to rely on `mailto:` links and the ConvertKit form.

 ## Potential Optimizations & Unused Assets

 This section lists areas identified during a brief codebase review that could be optimized or contain unused files.
 Further investigation is recommended to confirm usage before removal.